jiko/cyborgmanifesto/index.md

 exchange with extra-terrestrial lovers/rescuers/destroyers/genetic engineers, who reform earth's habitats after the nuclear holocaust and coerce surviving humans into intimate fusion with them.
-It is a novel that interrogates reproductive, linguishc, and nuclear politics in a mythic field structured by late twentieth-century race and gender.</p>
+It is a novel that interrogates reproductive, linguistic, and nuclear politics in a mythic field structured by late twentieth-century race and gender.</p>

-<p>Because it is particularly rich in boundary transgressions, Vonda McIn-tyre's
+<p>Because it is particularly rich in boundary transgressions, Vonda McIntyre's
 Superluminal can close this truncated catalogue of promising and dangerous monsters who help redefine the pleasures and politics of embodiment and feminist writing.
 In a fiction where no character is 'simply' human, human